AnkitJodhani/CKS/22.pod_to_pod_encryption_cilium/readme.md

 # Check the encryption status
 cilium encryption status
-kubectl -n kube-system exec -ti ds/cilium -- cilium encrypt status
+kubectl -n kube-system exec -it ds/cilium -- cilium encrypt status

 # Lets do it